Rockefeller Center: Later buildings

 The buildings subsequently added are separately owned by multiple owners.
 The first subsequent building to be built was 75 Rockefeller Plaza, at 51st Street on the north end of the complex, was built in 1947.
 The building contains a low base that is level with the rooftops of the low-rise buildings on 51st and 52nd Street, as well as a tall slab rising from the base, aligned in a north–south direction.
 It was originally built privately, but ownership was transferred to Rockefeller Center in February 1947.
 The 33-story, 400 ft building was originally called the Esso Building.
 It was the headquarters of Standard Oil Company of New Jersey (later Exxon) until the early 1970s.
 The Esso Building was later renamed after Warner Communications, Time Warner and AOL Time Warner.
-It is now owned by Mohamed Al Fayed and managed by RXR Realty.
+It is owned by the estate of Mohamed Al Fayed, who died in 2023, and managed by RXR Realty under a 99-year lease that began in 2013.

 The other four buildings were built as part of a single project on the west side of Sixth Avenue between 47th and 51st streets.
 Erected from 1958 through 1974, they were all built by the same firm, Harrison, Abramovitz & Harris.
 The $300 million project was part of a drive to get large companies such as Celanese Corporation, McGraw-Hill, Exxon, and Time Inc. to invest in the center.
 The new project added a combined 6,100,000 ft2 of space to the existing center when it was completed, and was attractive to potential tenants because of this.
 Four buildings are part of the newer Sixth Avenue expansion: